utking/cdir_snapshot/README.md

 # cdir_snapshot

-C-program traversing a directory and writing its content into a 'dir.lst' file
+C-program traversing a directory and writing its content into a listing file

 ## Installation